-Verse 17: "And when I saw Him, I fell at His feet as if dead; but He laid His right hand upon me, saying to me, 'Do not be afraid; I AM [ego eimi] theFirst [ho protos] and the Last [ki eschatos]..."
+Verse 17: "And when I saw Him, I fell at His feet as if dead; but He laid His right hand upon me, saying to me, 'Do not be afraid; I AM [ego eimi] the First [ho protos] and the Last [ki eschatos]."

 I remember the first time I took my Greek class with Dr. Dorothy.
-They always like to do something which was very interesting.
+He always liked to do something that was very interesting.
 He'd come in and write a verse in Greek on the board and then he would tell us to try and figure it out.
-And when we were first learning that was so hard.
+When we were first learning that was so hard.